barryrgreer-hue/aurora-constitution/README.md

 > **Download the latest PDF:** [Get it on the Releases page](../../releases/latest)

-# aurora-constitution
 Aurora Dual Lane Constitution

 A clear, practical constitution for AI—built for real decisions today and a safer future tomorrow.
 It’s small, firm, and easy to use.

-“Measure risk, measure benefit, if you can’t do either properly, don’t proceed.”
+“Measure risk, measure benefit.
+If you can’t do either properly, don’t proceed.”

 What this is

-This is a simple set of rules for how an AI should behave.
+A simple set of rules for how an AI should behave.
 It explains how decisions are made, what safety checks must happen, and when people must step in.
 Think of it as a “contract” the AI must follow at all times.

 Why it matters